tntfx256/vesta/README.md

   * [Express REST Api](https://github.com/hbtb/vesta-template-api) RESTfull backend on Express framework
 * Client side
   * [Client Application](https://github.com/hbtb/material-template-client) This project contains build process for any of Web, Cordova, Electron targets
-  * [Control Panel](https://github.com/hbtb/material-template-cpanel) Same as client project but specifically coded for control panels
+  * [Admin Panel](https://github.com/hbtb/material-template-admin) Same as client project but specifically coded for control panels

 All these project are common in some files which are exported to a new project ([commonCodeTemplate](https://github.com/hbtb/vesta-template-cmn)) which will be copied/submoduled  into a sub directory of generated project.